 Charging for travel time protects your profit margins and ensures sustainable growth.
-This guide covers four proven methods: hourly rates (50-100% of service rate), mileage fees ($0.67/mile), flat fees ($25-75), and hybrid approaches.
+This guide covers five proven methods: hourly rates (50-100% of the service rate), mileage fees ($0.67/mile), flat fees ($25-$ 75), hybrid approaches (combining all methods) and dynamic pricing model.
 Use clear policies, communicate upfront, and track everything with field service software to maximize profitability.

 Travel time costs money—fuel, vehicle wear, opportunity cost, and actual time spent driving instead of generating revenue.
 Yet many field service businesses either undercharge or fail to charge altogether, eating into profit margins that determine whether you thrive or merely survive.